artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

    * :ref:`add-accession-alt-ids`

-4. The accession record edit template provides a variety of field types for data entry (e.g., calendar, free-text, pop-up dialogs and :term:`drop-downs
+4. The accession record edit template provides a variety of field types for data entry (e.g., calendar, free-text, pop-up dialogues and :term:`drop-downs
    <drop-down menu>`).
 Remember to click on each :term:`information area` to
    access the data entry fields grouped under it.
 Enter data as required (further information on filling out specific parts of the accession record